logux/core/README.md

 After synchronization actions from other log could have lower `id`, because they was created before synchronization.
-But `added` shows only when action was added to this log, now when they was created.
+But `added` shows only when action was added to this log, not when they was created.

-As result actions in synchronized logs will have same `id`, but different `added` metadata.
+As result actions in synchronized logs will have the same `id`, but different `added` metadata.

 This time is used to find, which actions should be sent when two